Six Flags Entertainment Corporation (SIX) Shares Up Despite Recent Market Volatility

 Sponsored

-The average price suggested by analysts for SIX is $31.80, which is $6.35 above the current market price.
-The public float for SIX is 82.00M, and currently, shorts hold a 5.97% of that float.
-The average trading volume for SIX on March 15, 2023 was 1.73M shares.
+The average price point forecasted by analysts for Six Flags Entertainment Corporation (SIX) is $31.80, which is $6.6 above the current market price.
+The public float for SIX is 81.98M, and currently, short sellers hold a 5.98% ratio of that floaft.
+The average trading volume of SIX on March 22, 2023 was 1.71M shares.

 SIX’s Market Performance

-SIX’s stock has seen a -12.21% decrease for the week, with a -8.29% drop in the past month and a 19.20% gain in the past quarter.
-The volatility ratio for the week is 4.69%, and the volatility levels for the past 30 days are at 3.94% for Six Flags Entertainment Corporation The simple moving average for the last 20 days is -8.80% for SIX stock, with a simple moving average of 7.27% for the last 200 days.
+SIX stock saw a decrease of -0.98% in the past week, with a monthly decline of -11.24% and a quarterly a decrease of 17.92%.
+The volatility ratio for the week is 3.79%, and the volatility levels for the last 30 days are 4.03% for Six Flags Entertainment Corporation (SIX).
+The simple moving average for the last 20 days is -6.64% for SIX stock, with a simple moving average of 6.69% for the last 200 days.

 Analysts’ Opinion of SIX